ibm-cloud-docs/containers/cs_clusters.md

 4. If you want to create or access Kubernetes clusters in a region other than the {{site.data.keyword.Bluemix_notm}} region that you selected earlier, run `bx cs region-set`.

 6. Create a cluster.
-    1. Review the locations that are available.
+    1.  **Standard clusters**: Review the locations that are available.
 The locations that are shown depend on the {{site.data.keyword.containershort_notm}} region that you are logged in.

         ```
         bx cs locations